ebrahimiG/SoftwareProject/DaraMovie4.6.1/README.md

 ```

 ## step 2:
-go for filmyar and make sure it's working. everythig is working so far
+go for filmyar and make sure it's working. everythig is working so far.

 ## step 3:
 go for the movies app and create __movies_all.html__, __movie_detail.html__, __genre_index.html__ and __genre_page.html__.
 create some genres and work with them.
+movies_all.html ✅